dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 - The `webHookEndpoint` parameter is passed as an expression that resolves to the URL from the `api` project references' "https" endpoint with the `/hook` route.
 - The `principalId` and `principalType` parameters are passed as well-known parameters.

-The well-known parameters are convention-based.
-This easily enables functionality, such as role assignments, to be added to the Bicep templates, as shown in the preceding example.
+The well-known parameters are convention-based and shouldn't be accompanied with a corresponding value when passed using the `WithParameter` API.
+Well-known parameters simplify some common functionality, such as _role assignments_, when added to the Bicep templates, as shown in the preceding example.
 Role assignments are required for the Event Grid webhook to send events to the specified endpoint.
 For more information, see [EventGrid Data Sender role assignment](/azure/role-based-access-control/built-in-roles/integration#eventgrid-data-sender).

 ## Get outputs from Bicep references